About Our Family-Owned Historic Hotel in McCloud, California

-We have high-speed Internet but we still run on kerosene.
+We have high-speed Internet, but we still run on kerosene.
 Maybe one of these days, we’ll get natural gas.
-Still, we have come a long way from the time we bought the place.
+Nevertheless, we have come a long way from the time we bought the place.

 Our next big project was the rehabilitation of the second floor into hotel rooms and assembly space.
 In the meanwhile, the Soda Shop also became vacant, so we had to tackle that project at the same time.

-Tanner has now grown up and is getting ready to leave for college.
+Tanner has now grown up and is attending Southern Oregon University.
 My how time flies by.